I’ve had 5 opportunities in my life to get really rich…but I blew ‘em all!

 “We’ve been right here all the time & surely would have seen or heard you!”

-I showed them that, from this angle, I would have disappeared from their view as I went around the corner & besides that, I couldn’t speak or stand up.
+I showed them that, from this angle, I would have disappeared from their view as I went around the corner & besides that, I couldn’t speak or stand up or anything.